Know the strengths and weaknesses of your organization, internally and externally.

 Not using the Balanced Scorecard?
 Look to the guiding principles of whatever strategic management framework you are using for ways to think about your business.
 For example, the VRIO framework emphasizes value, rarity, imitability, and organization; you can conduct a SWOT analysis through the lens of these criteria instead.

 This is the grid-like matrix that will house the information you gather.
-As you can see in the SWOT analysis template below, each quadrant features one of the four elements you’ll be focusing on—strengths, weaknesses, opportunities, and threats.
 Using a matrix helps present your findings in a clear, easy-to-understand way.

 Ask the group: What are we good at?
 How are we better than our competitors?
 These are broad questions, but in the beginning stages of your discussion, you should accept all answers.